How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 AttributeManager.png

-The attributes we removed just now are still on the output schema and have turned red.
+The attributes we removed just now are still in the output schema and are now red.
 The original attribute schema was a copy of the source schema.
 It has changed, as a result of our data transformation, but we may update it to reflect what we have done.

 Open the properties of the destination feature type, go to the User Attributes tab, and click on Automatic for Attribute Definition.
 The attribute schema reflects the changes we have made.